infinite-world-inc/ADSK-SA-2020-0003-Tools/README.md

 The code provided herein can be useful in both detection and eradication but should be used in conjunction with the fix provided by Autodesk as described in this Autodesk Security Advisory: https://www.autodesk.com/trust/security-advisories/adsk-sa-2020-0003

+IMPORTANT limitations of the Autodesk code include the inability to detect malicous code within Maya binary (.mb) files, which is addressed in our solution.

 You can access the Autodesk mitigation tools here: https://apps.autodesk.com/MAYA/en/Detail/Index?id=8637238041954239715

+Our tools are provided as raw scripts which can be run manually on individual files or infected user accounts, but we advise you use this code to construct inline mitigation tools that automate this process within your environment.